 For commercial use of the above, my written consent is needed at all times!

 (Anyone reading this can copy this text and paste it on their Facebook Wall.
 This will place them under the protection of copyright laws.
 By the present communiqué, I notify Facebook that it is strictly forbidden to disclose copy, distribute, disseminate, or take any other action against me based on this profile and/or its contents.
 The aforementioned prohibited actions also apply to employees, students, agents and/or any staff under Facebook’s direction or control.
 The content of this profile is private and confidential information.
 My privacy violation is punished by law (UCC 1 1-308-308 1-103 and the Rome Statute).

 This is all a wishful thinking… only.
 And there are a few of my views on it:

 - When you, the user, decided to create a Facebook profile, you did accept the Terms & Conditions of the company.
 It does say that the content you publish is all yours… unless you are in copyright infringement.
 Read them next time here!

 - Facebook is a business (listed on the stock exchange one).
-As such it needs to generate revenue and pay salaries and dividends to shareholders.
+As such, it needs to generate revenue and pay salaries and dividends to shareholders.
 It also needs money to continue providing you with the ability to connect with your friends on their platform.
-It basically needs to get cash in order to exist.
-I am sure that Mark Zuckerberg & Team would love to hear any great ideas that would help them generate revenue without serving targeted ads based on user behaviour.
+It basically needs to get cash to exist.
+I am sure that Mark Zuckerberg & Team would love to hear any great ideas that would generate revenue without serving targeted ads based on user behaviour.
 So go ahead.

 - Last week Facebook did send an email concerning CHANGES in roll-out mechanism for new features and the user voting basis.
 It was not about your content, but about how fast they can go live with new features.
 So they decided to take another road (I am not saying I agree) by asking for 30% of over 1 Bn user base to vote against (it’s a mighty number that can take forever to pass a new feature).